Guides

 Confusing area with perimeter

 Perimeter is the distance around the edge.
-Square feet measures the inside surface area.
+Square feet measures surface area.

 Over-rounding too early